Early Modern Catholic Sources

 Edited by Ulrich L. Lehner and Trent Pomplun

 Scholars and students have been blessed with a wealth of patristic and medieval texts in translation, but the theological writings of early modern Catholicism are largely unknown, even to professional historians, philosophers, and theologians.
-The Catholic University of America Press is pleased to announce a new series, Early Modern Catholic Sources, edited by Ulrich L. Lehner of Marquette University and Trent Pomplun of Loyola University Maryland.
+The Catholic University of America Press is pleased to announce a new series, Early Modern Catholic Sources, edited by Ulrich L. Lehner of the University of Notre Dame and Trent Pomplun of Loyola University Maryland.
 This series—the only one of its kind—will provide translations of early modern Catholic texts of theological interest written between 1450 and 1800.

 The first volume, Dylan Schrader’s translation of the opening disputations of the Christology of the Discalced Carmelites of the University at Salamanca is expected to appear in 2019.
 Interested scholars may contact the Press or the series editors for proposal guidelines.